 Take enough spirit, that's basically all anyone can tell you.
 The amount of SPI you need will vary with your group makeup, the players, the encounters, your gear, along with many other things.
 When you feel comfortable with your regen, you can move on to other secondary stats.

 From EJ: Over the course of a 3-minute period, you get to cast one extra Rejuv (9600 mana) for roughly every 480 Spirit added.
 Putting those 480 into Mastery instead would make all your heals 1% stronger.

 Spirit is not the spell to stack past what you need to get through a fight.

 425 haste rating gives 1% spell haste.
 This reduces the cast time and GCD of all of our spells, to a minimum of 1 second GCD (there is no effect on Rejuvenation, which automatically has a 1 second GCD from talents).
 It also causes our HoT's to tick faster and potentially gain extra ticks (see below for more on breakpoints).
 Aside from a few very significant breakpoints, haste is a weaker secondary stat since it doesn't improve Rejuvenation at all, and increases mana consumption.

-- One thing to note about the Tranquility breakpoint is that it only affects the HoT portion of Tranquility and you do not gain extra ticks of Tranquitly itself.
+- One thing to note about the Tranquility breakpoint is that it only affects the HoT portion of Tranquility and you do not gain extra ticks of Tranquility itself.

-- If you are utilizing Soul of the Forest, you should aim for the 5730 when possible and eventually the 9543 (if possible in current gear) for additional Wild Growth ticks.
+- If you are utilizing Soul of the Forest, you should aim for the 5730 when possible for additional Wild Growth ticks.